 What mental health parity actually means

 Parity is a promise about how your health plan treats mental health and substance use disorder benefits compared to medical and surgical benefits.
 The promise is not that your plan must cover any specific service.
-The promise is that whatever mental health and substance use disorder benefits your plan covers, the limits and requirements that apply to those benefits cannot be more restrictive than the limits and requirements that apply to the predominant two-thirds of medical and surgical benefits in the same classification.
+The promise is that whatever mental health and substance use disorder benefits your plan covers, the financial requirements and treatment limitations applied to those benefits cannot be more restrictive than the predominant financial requirements and treatment limitations that apply to substantially all medical and surgical benefits in the same classification.

 This sounds technical, and it is.
 But the underlying idea is simple.
 For decades, health insurance plans systematically treated mental illness and addiction as second-class medical conditions.
 Therapy visits had hard caps that physical therapy visits did not.
 Antidepressants required prior authorization while blood pressure medications did not.
 Inpatient psychiatric admissions triggered concurrent reviews every three days while inpatient surgical admissions triggered reviews every seven days.
 Mental health provider networks were thin while medical specialist networks were dense.
 Mental health provider reimbursement rates were a fraction of what physicians earned for comparable medical visits.
 The cumulative effect was that insurance plans nominally covered mental health treatment but practically made that treatment difficult, time-consuming, and often impossible to access.